Watch & Burn

 The truly unfair part was that it could take breems of wheedling, scowling, and flapping her wings like a sulky sparkling before Megatron paid her attention.
 But of course, Soundwave got preferential treatment.
 Megatron dismissed all thoughts of vertical-brake training from her processor and clunked across to join her third lieutenant.

-Starscream could clamp her dentae, clench her clawed fists, and imagine she had Soundwave’s neck cables gripped between them.
+Starscream could grind her dentae, clench her clawed fists, and imagine she had Soundwave’s neck cables gripped between them.
 Or she could sidle over and ensure she wasn’t left out of any potentially important intelligence briefs.

 “You had better have good reason for interrupting our lesson,” she growled.
 “Lord Megatron has specifically ordered that we not be disturbed unless…”